Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 - not a standalone practice but requires support
 - supports ability to see waste
 -->

+Outside the daily, the team members use the work items represented in their virtual kanban boards to determine what they should be working on at any given time.
+In section \ref{segments-in-depth} we observed that the kanban boards encode relevant workflows when they are understood, such as software development work.
+As we saw in section \ref{relation-between-daily-and-boards}, the layout and structure of the boards is linked to how the daily plays out and is adjusted in the daily.
+Critically, the members' understanding of *how* the boards are used to communicate what there is to be done is shaped during the daily.
+The team applies the agile practice of a daily to support their collaborative use of a kanban system.

 ## Answer to the research problem